vorner/rust-presentations/101_for_cpp.md

 * Using both C++ and Rust
   - Professionally and for fun
 * Rust is currently favourite language
-  - Maintaining a few Rust libraries
+  - Maintaining several Rust libraries
   - Expect some bias in the talk
   - Won't tell you to Rewrite It In Rust
 * Maybe both communities will hate me after today

+???

+* Contract: it is allowed to ask during the talk

 ---